elshadsabziyev/LandMarker-WebApp/README.md

 ## 🌟 Introduction

-LandMarker is a Python-based application designed for landmark detection using the Google Cloud Vision API, Streamlit, Folium and OpenAI's API.
-The application allows users to upload images containing landmarks, and the system will show the location of the landmark on an interactive map.
-The application is designed to be user-friendly and accessible, with a simple and intuitive interface.
-AI integration help to maintain this intuitive interface and provide short summary about the landmark.
-The application is designed to be easily deployable and scalable, with the potential for future enhancements and integrations.
+LandMarker is a web application that streamlines the process of recognizing and mapping landmarks in images.
+Developed using Google Cloud Vision API, Streamlit, and Folium, LandMarker aims to provide an efficient and seamless user experience.
+With its intuitive interface and AI Summary integration powered by TogetherAI, LandMarker enables users to effortlessly upload images, detect landmarks, and visualize them on an interactive map.

+This application is built to simplify the landmark mapping process for users.
+It is designed to the diverse needs of users, from casual image analyzers to enthusiasts seeking precise landmark recognition.
+Whether you're a history buff fascinated by ancient structures or a traveler seeking to plan your next adventure, LandMarker has got you covered.
+So, why wait?
+Explore the world of landmark mapping with LandMarker today!

 ---